linkedin/css-blocks/README.md

 ```

 ## Class Selectors
 Blocks may can contain other classes that may be applied to elements inside the scoped style sub-tree.
-These are literally class selectors!
-They are local to that Block and isolated from all other similarly named classes in other Blocks.
+These are just class selectors, but they are local to that Block and isolated from all other similarly named classes in other Blocks.

 ```css
 .sub-element { /* ... */ }